If you’re looking for ways to save money on a cruise and cruise more often, you’re in the right place

 Finally, check once on-board for embarkation day promotions, lunch specials and surprise sales.
 Depending on the cruise ship, some specialty restaurants may be open for lunch at almost 50% off, which can be a great thing to do a sea day.

-If the price on the cruise line website decreases before final payment, in most cases the cruise line will honor the lower price and reduce your cruise fare.
+If the price of your cruise decreases before final payment, in most cases the cruise line will honor the lower price and reduce your cruise fare.
+It’s absolutely worth monitoring.
+You can save hundreds or even thousands of dollars.

 13. What if the price goes down after final payment?